valhuber/ApiLogicServer/README.md

 ### Logic
-We've all seen excellent technology that can create great User Interfaces.
-But for transactional systems, their approach to logic is basically "your code goes here".
+API and UI automation are impressive answers to familiar challenges.
+Logic automation is a _unique_ answer to a significant and unaddressed problem:

-> That's a problem - for transaction systems, the backend constraint and derivation logic is often nearly *half* the system.
+> For transaction systems, backend constraint and derivation logic is often nearly *half* the system.
+This is not addressed by conventional approaches of "your code goes here".

 The *logic* portion of API *Logic* server is a declarative approach - you declare spreadsheet-like rules for multi-table constraints and derivations.
 The 5 rules shown below represent the same logic as 200 lines of Python - a remarkable **40X.**